 For help with that, I use a service called Podcast Fast Track.
 (After years of doing it all myself!)

-How this works in practice is I upload all the audio files to Dropbox, along with the Sonix transcription and my show structure notes.
+How this works in practice is I upload all the audio files to Google Drive, along with the transcription and my show structure notes.
 Then I just let my editor know the episode is ready for him to work his magic.

 After the Edits

-Once the editor is done, he uploads the completed episode back into a separate Dropbox folder.
-This triggers an email (IFTTT ftw!) to my writer, so he can download the audio and draft the summary and show notes for the episode.
+Once the editor is done, he uploads the completed episode back into a separate Google Drive folder.
+This triggers an email (Zapier ftw!) to my writer, so he can download the audio and draft the summary and show notes for the episode.